 Published three times a year, the purpose of Applied Psychology around the World (APAW) is to share news and reports about applied psychology, especially through peer-reviewed, theme-based articles written by members of the International Association of Applied Psychology, that promote the science and practice of applied psychology around the world.
 As one of the IAAP’s primary medias for communicating with IAAP members, the APAW is a platform to facilitate interaction and dialogue among applied psychologists around the world.

 How to Prepare Articles and News Items for APAW

-Authors may correspond with the Chief-Editors, Christine Roland-Lévy at email@example.com and Christina Sue-Chan at firstname.lastname@example.org.
+Authors may correspond with the Chief-Editors, Christine Roland-Lévy and Christina Sue-Chan.
 In the subject line of your email, enter the subject: “Submission for Publication in APAW”.
 All articles and news items for publication consideration should be submitted in electronic form only in a Word compatible file.
 Short papers are preferred.

-For papers, please send a short title, the list of authors, their e-mail address, institutions, and the corresponding author (to whom communications about the articles should be directed).
-Papers must include an abstract of no more than 200 words and up to five keywords.
+For papers, a short title, the list of authors, their e-mail address, institutions, and the corresponding author (to whom communications about the articles should be directed).
+Papers must include and abstract of no more than 200 words and up to five keywords.
 Articles with references should follow the style of the American Psychological Association (author's name and date of publication parenthesized in the text) and all works cited should be listed alphabetically by author after the main body of the text.
+No space between paragraphs, no indentation, font should be Arial Narrow, size 11.

 Figures (including color or black and white photos), if any, should be sized close to finish print size, at least 300 dpi resolution, and saved in a common graphic format (e.g., TIF, EPS, JPG, or PDF).